Eriocapitella: Cultivation

 Plants of genus Eriocapitella have been cultivated since at least the 17th century, probably as far back as the Chinese Tang dynasty (618–907).
 During that time, a form of E. hupehensis with smaller, semi-double flowers and pink sepals escaped cultivation and spread across China to Japan and Korea.
 This form of E. hupehensis, brought to England from China by the plant explorer Robert Fortune in 1843, became known as the Japanese anemone (E. japonica).
 European horticulturists crossed the Japanese anemone with E. vitifolia, a wide-ranging Asian species with white sepals.
-Today we find a large number of Japanese anemone hybrids (E. × hybrida) with single, semi-double, or double flowers having white, pink, or purple sepals.
+Today there is a large number of Japanese anemone hybrids (E. × hybrida) with single, semi-double, or double flowers having white, pink, or purple sepals.

 Fall-blooming anemones usually have white or pink blossoms with a globe-shaped seed head.
 Newly opened blossoms mingle with the seed heads for several weeks between late July and October.
 The plants thrive in light to partial shade but will tolerate full sun as long as there’s sufficient moisture.
 Overly wet conditions should be avoided, and mulch should be applied in the fall, especially in northern climates.
 Japanese beetles, black blister beetles, and foliar nematodes can be a problem.

 At the Chicago Botanic Garden, Rudy experimented with 26 cultivars of fall-blooming anemones over a 5-year period beginning in 1998.
 The experiments evaluated various cultivars of E. hupehensis, E. × hybrida, E. japonica, and E. tomentosa.
 About 40% of the cultivars had a bloom length of 50 days or more.
 The longest bloom length recorded was 65 days.